-“Aspiring to become a reliable leading web-based platform for defence research and studies”
+“Aspiring to become a leading platform in defence studies, research and associated activities”

-DRaS is a nonprofitable web-based think tank founded by a group of like-minded veterans of Indian Armed Forces to build a repository of shared wisdom and institutional memory for the betterment of defence research and studies in the country.
+DRaS is a nonprofitable web-based think tank founded by a group of like-minded veterans of the Indian Armed Forces to build a repository of shared wisdom and institutional memory for the betterment of defence research and studies in the country.
 DRaS has an elite group of veterans, professionals, scholars and young researchers to promote the culture of research and associated activities beyond a think tank.
-This is a professional membership organisation, where the team members are inducted by special invitation.
-Defence veterans and scholars who want to associate with DRaS can communicate to DRaS at email [email protected]
+This is also a professional membership organisation, where the team members are inducted by special invitation.
+DRaS is supported by DRaS innovations, a trust formed by the veteran fraternity.

-DRaS is a web-based platform committed to becoming an ideal interface between military, academia and industry.
-The platform is focused to grow by inducting more scholars and researchers having varied domain expertise.
-DRaS is also focused on engaging MOU with associated organisations, academia and industry for the larger benefit of Armed Forces and Nation as a whole.
+DRaS is a platform committed to becoming an ideal interface between the military, academia and industry to enable innovations and future technologies for the Indian Armed Forces.
+The platform is focused to mentor young scholars and researchers with varied domain expertise.
+DRaS is also focused on engaging MOU and partnerships with defence clusters, academia for training and industry for the larger benefit of the Nation.

-Defence Research and Studies organises regular events like webinar sessions, roundtable conference, online QA sessions, interviews and panel discussions on military affairs and other domains by involving the experts for the larger benefit of the society and nation.
+Defence Research and Studies organises regular events like webinar sessions, roundtable conferences, online QA sessions, interviews and panel discussions on military affairs and other domains by involving the experts for the larger benefit of the society and nation in a web-based format.
+Monthly webinars are conducted by the research interns.
 Only invitees are allowed to attend these sessions.
 The invitation can be obtained by contacting DRaS.
-Webinar sessions are recorded and are available for public consumption under the event menu.
+Interviews are often given by veterans on varied topics and are available in video format on the ‘DRaS Talks’ channel.

 Articles to Publish

+The articles and commentary being published are categorized under Military Affairs, Military Systems, Strategic Technologies, Aerospace, Leadership, Geopolitics, International Relations, Biodiversity, Blue Economy and Clean Energy.
+Military Veterans, Research Fellows and Industry Experts can contribute their views, thoughts and insights to DRaS in the form of articles, commentary, book reviews and research articles/ findings.
+Entrepreneurs can present their innovative products and services through featured articles.
 Defence Research and Studies (DRaS) welcomes authors and research fellows to forward their articles for publishing.
-Articles are to be forwarded at email [email protected].
+Articles, commentary and opinions are to be forwarded at email [email protected].
 Authors are fully responsible for the facts they mention and the views they express in their articles.
-Articles rendered at DRaS are to be apolitical and should avoid direct criticism on the Government of India and people holding the highest office.
-Articles should also comply with the copyright regulations of India.
+Articles rendered at DRaS are to be apolitical and should avoid direct criticism of the Government of India and the people holding the highest office.
+Articles should also comply with the copyright regulations of India and be around 1000 to 1500 words.
 The right to publish the articles squarely lies with the DRaS editorial team.